-A safe, equitable, and environmentally sound way to store and integrate carbon free sources of electricity.
-Supporting Washington's efforts to meet its clean energy goals.
+A safe, reliable and environmentally sound way to store and generate electricity.

 We want to continue to engage the community in a dialogue about the Goldendale Energy Storage Project.
 If you don’t see the answers to your questions here, we encourage you to reach out to us.

 Pumped storage facilities are the most common form of energy storage in the United States, representing the vast majority of all utility scale storage, according to the U.S. Department of Energy.
-Pumped storage is a proven, available technology that reduces greenhouse gas emissions and dependence on fossil fuels.
+Pumped storage is a proven, reliable technology that reduces greenhouse gas emissions and dependence on fossil fuels.
 Learn more about how the project works.

 This is one of the largest storage projects being proposed in the Northwest, but its land use impacts are relatively small.
 The Goldendale project will be constructed on a 680-acre site.
 To put that into perspective, building a 1,200 MW wind project would require about 7,000 acres of land (10 times the amount of Goldendale), and building a 1,200 MW solar project would require more than 50,000 acres of land (73 times the amount of Goldendale).

-The Goldendale Energy Storage Project is owned by Copenhagen Infrastructure Partners, an energy infrastructure investment company based in Denmark focused on greenfield and renewable energy projects.
+The Goldendale Energy Storage Project is owned by Copenhagen Infrastructure Partners, an energy infrastructure investment company focused on greenfield and renewable energy projects.
 CIP has a long track record of investing in projects that address climate change, positively benefit local communities, and create good-paying jobs.
 The company’s corporate ethic principles are guided by the UN Principles for Responsible Investment and the Ten Principles of the UN Global Compact.

 Rye Development is leading a new generation of pumped storage hydropower in the United States and helping create a more reliable energy grid.
 The Rye Development team members leading the Goldendale project live and work in the Pacific Northwest and have decades of experience bringing hydropower projects from inception to operation through site identification, permitting, offtake and construction.

 The project will infuse more than $2 billion into rural areas of Washington and Oregon, benefiting local economies throughout the Gorge and providing Klickitat County with more than $14 million in new tax revenue annually.
 Specifically, new revenue will benefit schools, emergency support services, hospitals, fire departments, libraries, local roads, recreational districts and county services for the most vulnerable.
-The project will also create more than 3,000 family-wage jobs during its four-year construction period, and as many as 70 operational jobs.
+The project will also create more than 3,000 family-wage jobs during its four-year construction period, and as many as 70 full-time operational jobs.

 For many years, the former Columbia Gorge Aluminum smelter was a cornerstone of Klickitat County's economy, providing hundreds of family-wage jobs.
-The remediation efforts underway mean the property may once again provide valuable jobs to the community.
+The remediation efforts underway mean the property could once again provide valuable jobs to the community.

 During construction, the project will support more than 3,000 family-wage union jobs that will pay an hourly wage ranging from $44.65 to $85.00.
 In 2022, the median hourly wage for non-federal jobs in Klickitat County was $25.31.